 Listening as Activism explores how deep listening can be a form of resistance and social engagement in our noise-saturated world.
 In what ways might our individual and collective listening be aimed towards activism, and what might this look, sound and feel like?
-The evening opens with a roundtable discussion with Renae Morriseau, Harsha Walia, Hildegard Westerkamp and Freya Zinovieff, moderated by Laura Netz, followed by performances by M’Girl and Soul Sessions.
+The evening opens with a roundtable discussion with Renae Morriseau, Harsha Walia, Hildegard Westerkamp and Freya Zinovieff, moderated by Laura Netz, followed by a performance by M’Girl Music.

 M’Girl Music is an Indigenous women’s vocal and hand drum ensemble that’s been together for over 20 years.
 Managed by Renae Morriseau, she has been gifted songs through ceremony and composes hand drum songs in Cree and Saulteaux languages, her families’ language(s).
 As an interdisciplinary and inter-tribal artist, she has worked in the arts for most of her life.
 She currently teaches Indigenous film studies at Capilano University’s Indigenous Film program.